Two Summer Workshops with Joseph Mann

-In these workshops, we will investigate different approaches to organizing paintings of the figure.
-For the July session, we will investigate ways of thinking about the figure in an interior space; for the September session, we will be in the landscape.
-We willwork from two models each day (both sessions).
+In these workshops we will investigate different approaches to organizing paintings of the figure.
+During the July 16 – 20 session, we will investigate ways of thinking about the figure in an interior space; for the July 23 – 27 session, we will be in the landscape.
+We will work from two models each day (both sessions).

-Workshops include daily discussions about the ways these problems have been approached by great painters in the past, the value of working within a defined, traditional form, and the importance of combining observational painting with conceptual structures - - - what Cézanne called “creating a parallel to nature.”
+Workshops include daily discussions about the way these problems have been approached by great painters in the past, the value of working within a defined, traditional form, i.e. figure and landscape, and the importance of combining observational painting with conceptual structures — what Cézanne called “creating a parallel to nature.”

 These workshops represent a continuum of my teaching from many years at the School of the Art Institute of Chicago and in Portland for over twenty years.

 - Monday, July 16 – Friday, July 20